shmador/devops-project/Ex3 - Jenkins with Consul/README.md

 ansible-playbook -i inventory.ini playbook.yaml
 ```

-Now there should be an Nginx server running on the specified port on the remote machine
+Now there should be an Nginx server running on the specified port on the remote machine on the  port value from jenkins